Trump proposes to limit visa validity for tens of thousands of foreigners

 Who will be affected by the new rules

-Correspondent about the innovation Forbes spoke with Dan Berger, a partner at Curran, Berger & Kludt, an immigration law firm who specializes in international education.
+Correspondent about the innovation Forbes spoke with Dan Berger, a partner at Curran, Berger & Kludt, an immigration law firm who specializes in international education issues.

 Will the proposed regulation affect international students currently studying?